Twin-width of Planar Graphs; a Short Proof: Proof of

 Our proof starts with an auxiliary claim. \begin{lemma} Let $G$ be a $2$-connected plane graph, and $T\subseteq G$ a BFS tree of~$G$.
 Assume~$T$ that has at least $3$ leaves, and that for every facial cycle $C$ of $G$, we have $|E(C)\setminus E(T)|=1$ or $C$ is a triangle.
 Then there exists an edge $e\in E(G)\setminus E(T)$ such that, for the unique cycle $D_e\subseteq T+e$, one of the two faces of $D_e$ contains (in its strict interior) precisely one leaf of $T$ and not the root of $T$. \end{lemma}

 \begin{proof} Picture $G$ in the plane such that the root of $T$ is on the unbounded face.
-We simply choose $e$ such that the interior of the bounded face of the cycle $D_e$ in this plane drawing of $G$ contains some leaf of~$T$ and not the root, and subject to this, the interior of $D_e$ contains the least number of vertices of $S$.
+Then no bounded face of $G$ contains the root in its interior.
+There exists an edge $e\in E(G)\setminus E(T)$ such that the interior of the bounded face of the cycle $D_e$ in the considered plane drawing of~$G$ contains some leaf of~$T$; one can choose the outer face boundary of $G$ by the assumptions of the lemma.
+Among all such possible choices of $e$, we select one such that the interior of $D_e$ contains the least number of vertices of $G$.
 By means of contradiction, we assume that this $e$ is not a sought solution, meaning that the interior of $D_e$ contains at least two leaves of~$T$.

-We have $e\not\in E(T)$ and consider the face $\sigma$ of $S$ in the interior of $D_e$ and adjacent to~$e$.
-It cannot be that $\sigma$ is bounded by $D_e$, and so $\sigma$ has another edge not from $T$.
+We have $e\not\in E(T)$ and consider the face $\sigma$ of $G$ in the interior of $D_e$ and adjacent to~$e$.
+Since the interior of $D_e$ contains a vertex and $G$ is $2$-connected, it cannot happen that $\sigma$ is bounded by $D_e$, and so $\sigma$ has another edge not from $T$.
 Hence, by the assumption on $G$, the face $\sigma$ is bounded by a triangle $C_0$ such that $E(C_0)=\{e,e_1,e_2\}$.
 Moreover, some of the at least two leaves of $T$ in the interior of $D_e$ is not on $C_0$.
 If, up to symmetry, $e_1\in E(T)$, then we can choose $e_2$ instead of $e$ which contradicts minimality of our choice of~$e$.
 Otherwise, for at least one of the choices of $e_i$, $i\in\{1,2\}$, instead of $e$, the cycle $D_{e_i}\subseteq T+e_i$ encloses at least one leaf of $T$ in the interior, and we again have a contradiction to our minimal choice of~$e$ above. \end{proof}

 We proceed to the {\sf\bfseriesProof of \Cref{lem:induction}}, considering a splendid layered skeletal trigraph $(H,S,\ca L)$.
 For start, the maximum red degree of $H$ is at most $11$ by \Cref{lem:atmost11}.
 For the rest of a sought $11$-contraction sequence of $H$, we proceed by induction on $|V(H)|+|V(S)|$.